My Resume

 • Hide columns from record table

 After v1.4.0, I felt like I was mostly "done" so I spent some time figuring out how to compile the app on a Mac so I could give my Mac user friends a version they could use.
 Plus, I made some minor adjustments here and there that I wanted that didn't feel major.
-I made some performance improvements through threading and grouping elements, I added a loading animation for album covers, I improved the "sort by" dropdown to be less confusing, and finally I made a few big fixes.
+I made some performance improvements through increased multithreading and I added an album cover loading animation, among other bug fixes and improvements.

 Photo of the most recent version of MRC